Encryption and decryption examples

 • '1234567890123456': The initialization vector (IV).

-To reverse the process, use base64decode to convert the text back to binary, and then aes_decrypt with the same key, mode, and IV.
+To reverse the process, use the base64decode function to convert the text back to binary, and then use the aes_decrypt function with the same key, mode, and IV to restore the original ABC string.

 SELECT aes_decrypt(base64decode('x+am+BIqtrEK9FpC/zrvpOycjQ=='),'1234567890123456','AES_128_GCM','1234567890123456');

-The examples showcase different AES modes, each with its own characteristics.
+The following examples showcase different AES modes, each with their own characteristics:

 select aes_decrypt(base64decode('y6Ss+zCYObpCbgfWfyNWTw=='),'1234567890123456','AES_128_ECB','');